KosikLabUCSB/RT-Sort/README.md

 RT-Sort: an action potential propagation-based algorithm for real time spike detection and sorting with millisecond latencies

 ## Source code organization
-This repository contains all of the code used in the development of RT-Sort and used to create the figures in the RT-Sort manuscript.
+This repository contains all of the code used in the development of RT-Sort and used to create the figures in the RT-Sort publication.
 The source code is divided into 3 main folders.
 The folders and some highlighted scripts are described below:
 1. ```spike_detection```: Training and validating the DL models used for spike detection.
     - ```spikesort_matlab4.py```: Spike sort (with Kilosort2) and curate recordings used for training and validating the DL model
     - ```train/single_mea.ipynb``` and ```train/single_neuropixels.ipynb```: The core training and validating of the MEA and Neuropixels models, respectively.